NCAS-CMS/cfa-conventions/source/cfa.md

 * Fragments stored in the parent file are be represented by a missing value in conjunction with a non-missing value in the corresponding location of the `address` variable.
-Alternative versions of the fragments are not allowed in this case, so if there is a trailing dimension then it must be padded with missing values.
+If there is a trailing dimension then it must be padded with missing values.

 * Fragments that have no external files nor exist in the parent file are indicated by a missing value in conjunction with a missing value